 Create a rustic farmhouse sign for St. Patrick’s Day to decorate your home!
-Paint the sign using a stencil and then add a sweet fabric banner to the bottom of the sign!
+Paint the sign using a stencil and then add a shamrock fabric banner to the bottom of the sign!

 Whether you make your own farmhouse sign or buy one, you could easily add twine to create an attached banner.
 I actually just taped the twine to the back of the sign so that I can easily let it out or pull it taught depending on what I am hanging.
 Since the sign leans against our mantle, you can’t see the tape!